 Can we assume that God was in any way propitiated at the conclusion of this story?
 It does not seem so.
 He did not perform any miracle, or any other thing to show that He was happy with the way that things turned out.
 God only let the rain cycle start again.
 He did not do anything to directly intervene.

-Now, perhaps these last few verses suggest that in burying the bones of Saul and Jonathan David repented of his sins regarding this whole incident.
+Perhaps these last few verses suggest that, in burying the bones of Saul and Jonathan, David repented of his sins regarding this whole incident.
 And that is why God heeded the prayer of the land.
 But it does not say so here in so many words.
 It only says that God heeded the prayer of the land.

 I think that this was a test from God, and David failed spectacularly, except in keeping his promise to Jonathan.
 He could have done several things differently, perhaps giving the Gibeonites their freedom as a way to repay them.